Albuquerque New Mexico, USA Travel Guide

 New Mexican cuisine frequently uses corn tortillas, that happen to be naturally gluten-free.

-Local chefs and restaurant the employees are often accommodating and willing to assist with dietary requests.
+Local chefs and restaurant staff are often accommodating and prepared to assist with dietary requests.
 Do not hesitate to ask.

 Find local groups or online communities for dining tips for specific dietary needs.

-Various wine festivals occur all year long in the wider New Mexico region.
+Various wine festivals occur all year long in the wider The Land of enchantment region.

 Experience this unique event in late summer and early autumn when the aroma of roasting green chiles fills the air city-wide.